Hydra-Chain/node/doc/build-windows.md

     sudo update-alternatives --config i686-w64-mingw32-g++  # Set the default mingw32 g++ compiler option to posix.

-Note that for WSL the LT source path MUST be somewhere in the default mount file system, for example /usr/src/locktrip, AND not under /mnt/d/.
+Note that for WSL the HYDRA source path MUST be somewhere in the default mount file system, for example /usr/src/hydra, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that located directly on the host Windows file system to perform the build.

 Acquire the source in the usual way:

-    git clone https://github.com/locktrip/Blockchain LT --recursive
+    git clone https://github.com/locktrip/Blockchain HYDRA --recursive

 Then build using: